Projective Comparison of Skew Rulers

 at least not one composed of geometric elements, because none is available.

 It is certainly not a developable surface.
-This vital issue is discussed here.
+This fundamental issue is discussed here.

 What we seem to see is